romin1122/google-homepage/README.md

+The project has been updated for better design!
 I am making this project after learning or in other words after gaining skill on HTML, CSS and to be able to make projects from inspect feature of the browsers.